 High Intensity Rare Earth Drums

-For applications that require a much greater level of extraction, Permanent Drum Magnets can be constructed using the highest grade of Neodymium Iron Boron magnets.
-High Intensity Rare Earth Drums are capable of extracting fine ferromagnetic and paramagnetic materials, which may not be extracted using a standard Permanent Drum.
+For applications that require a much greater level of magnetic separation, Permanent Drum Magnets can be constructed using the highest grade of Neodymium Iron Boron magnets.
+High-Intensity Rare Earth Drums are capable of extracting fine ferromagnetic and paramagnetic materials, which may not be extracted using a standard Permanent Drum.
 Rare Earth Drums are most often fitted into totally enclosed housings described in more detail below.

 Totally Enclosed Permanent Drums